bitfireAT/davx5-manual/managed_davx5.rst

      - integer (number of minutes)
      - | number of minutes a default reminder will be created before the start of every non-full-day event without reminder; no value (null) or value -1: no default reminders
        | Can always be overwritten by users.
 Changing this value will only affect newly downloaded events.
+   * - show_only_personal
+     - integer
+     - | -1 (default value): user can choose, 0: show all collections, 1: show only collections in the user's own home-sets

 \*... required